 Intelligent Control Strategies for Nonlinear Systems

-The aim of the PhD project is to develop novel control methods for nonlinear dynamical systems.
+The aim of the PhD project is to develop novel control methods for nonlinear dynamical systems with emphasis on energy and power systems domain.
 The developed methods will be based on combining the flatness-based feedforward control with the ideas from event-based control approach.
 There are different theoretical and practical aspects that the PhD candidate can study within the project.

 Dr. Arvo Kaldmäe